FLOWERS

 • 2.
 African Violet: semi-double flower, any colour

 • 3.
-New Guinea impatiens: any colour, in bloom and potted
+New Guinea Impatiens: any colour, in bloom and potted

 • 4.
 Cactus: single, rooted